Calibrated Mechanism Design: Applications

-\begin{proposition}[No gap in regular auctions] Suppose that (i) \typecdfi\ satisfies Myerson regularity for all $i\in\setplayers$, and for all $i,j,\type,$ and $\state$, $\ddp_{i\typei}(\type,\state)\geq0$, $\ddp_{i\typei}(\type,\state)\geq \ddp_{j\typei}(\type,\state)$.
-Then, $\DP_\cali=\DP_\myerson$. \end{proposition} Viewed through the lens of the online advertising example, Proposition \ref{prop:no-gap-auction} implies that in regular environments, while the advertising platform benefits from having the data on click-through rates and display values, it does not benefit from the informational advantage over bidders that such data entails.
+Viewed through the lens of the online advertising example, Proposition \ref{prop:no-gap-auction} implies that in regular environments, while the advertising platform benefits from having the data on click-through rates and display values, it does not benefit from the informational advantage over bidders that such data entails.
 Its objective is maximized by making the click-through rates and display values readily available to bidders and running optimal auctions in all instances.

-The proof of \autoref{prop:no-gap-auction} below shows that under our assumptions the optimal Myersonian mechanism can be obtained by solving the relaxed program.
-Importantly, the assumption that $\ddp_{i\typei}(\type,\state)\geq \ddp_{j\typei}(\type,\state)$ ensures that an increase in agent $i$'s type increases the designer's payoff of giving the object to agent $i$ by more than the value of giving it to other agents.
-This, in turn, ensures agent $i$'s allocation probability is increasing in her type.